Board of Directors

 Alfred R. Berkeley III

 Has been a Noxilizer individual investor since 2006.
 Mr. Berkeley has over 35 years of experience in the financial industry.
-He is currently the Chairman of the Board of Directors of Noxilizer.
-In addition, he is Vice Chairman of Gentag, Inc., a developer of technology for near field communications.
+He is Vice Chairman of Gentag, Inc., a developer of technology for near field communications.
 Formerly, Berkeley Chaired the Board of Pipeline Financial Group, Inc, the parent of Pipeline Trading Systems, LLC, an equities and options trading company.
 Mr. Berkeley has served as President and then Vice-Chairman of The NASDAQ Stock Market, Inc. Before NASDAQ, he was a Managing Director of Alex Brown & Sons, a leading investment bank, and co-founded Alex Brown’s Technology Group in 1975.
 The Technology Group completed about 500 financial offerings for clients while he was associated with Alex Brown.
 Mr. Berkeley was a trustee of the Johns Hopkins University, served on the board of the Johns Hopkins University Applied Physics Laboratory, LLC. and is a Trustee of Allen University in Columbia, South Carolina.
 He is a Director of the World Economic Forum USA and was Chairman of XBRL US, a non-profit established to set standards for GAAP taxonomies to be used by public companies to report to the US Securities and Exchange Commission.
 He is a director of XBRL International.
 Mr. Berkeley is a graduate of the Wharton School of Finance of the University of Pennsylvania (MBA) and the University of Virginia (B.A.).
 He served as an officer in the United States Air Force.

 John L. Brooks III